timmcginley/41936/README.md

 **Designing better, more sustainable buildings requires interdisciplinary analysis and improvement from *all* members of the design team *throughout* the design process.**

-Advanced Building Design is an interdisciplinary innovation course that has been runnning at DTU for 18 years.
-It offers participants a collaborative, analysis based, professional design experience.
-As an innovation course we do not just wish to replicate real world design processes.
+Advanced Building Design is an interdisciplinary innovation course that has been runnning at DTU for 18 years and provides a collaborative, analysis based, professional design experience.
+We do not just wish to replicate real world design processes.
 We want to define new ways of working that ultimately, through the integration into the [circular education system] demonstrate how we can design better, more sustainable buildings.

 ## Course Features
 * Collaboration experience with peers to produce a 'real' design in one of 6 possible roles.